MingaudasVagonis/isafToXML/README.md

 ![main-window](images/screenshot-main.png)

-### To define how the data in the excel file is layed out one must create a data profile
+### To define how the data in the excel file is layed out one must create a data profile which is saved where the jar is

 ![profile-window](images/screenshot-profile.png)